-That the thanks of this committee be given to Lady Sophia Egerton, for her protection and the fervice done to the said Tom Grenville, and that he shall be dispatched in a fortnight or three weeks.
+"That the thanks of this committee be given to Lady Sophia Egerton, for her protection and the fervice done to the faid Tom Grenville, and that he shall be dispatched in a fortnight or three weeks.

-" 10th Feb.
+66 10th Feb.
 1768.